op317q/cassandra-data-modeling/README.md

 THis file will be used to populate the Cassandra tables that is optimised and denormalized for the 3 queries above.
 The 3 tables will be used to get the result for the above query

-- music_history : artist, song title and song length information for a given sessionId and itemInSessionId.
+- musicInfo_by_session_by_item : artist, song title and song length information for a given sessionId and itemInSessionId.

-- user_history : artist, song and user for a given userId and sessionId.
+- musicInfo_by_session_by_userid : artist, song and user for a given userId and sessionId.

-- song_history : user names for a given song.
+- userInfo_by_song : user names for a given song.